smbl64/losing-streak/README.md

  90%       38.9     4.7     0.5     0.0     0.0     0.0     0.0     0.0     0.0     0.0
  95%       11.5     0.6     0.0     0.0     0.0     0.0     0.0     0.0     0.0     0.0
 ```

+In the table above you can see that there is a `71.3%` chance of seeing at least 7 consecutive losing trades with a winning rate of 40%.